hrodgers5/HRODGERS5.github.io/pages/aboutme.md

 Some of my past experiences include:

+* A post-doc with the USDA Northern Plains Climate Hub, 2024-2025
 * A PhD in soil science from the University of Wyoming, 2020-2024
 * Farming and teaching English in Nepal as a Fulbright Scholar, 2019
 * Studying perennial grains as an intern at The Land Institute, 2018
 * A Bachelors in biology and neuroscience from Oberlin College, 2014-2018
-* Studying climate change and land use as a field technician with the National Ecological Observatory Network, 2017

 <div style="text-align: center;">
 <img src="/images/profile2.jpg" width="400" style="border: 2px solid black;"/>